 Due to the unique landscape and geographical location of Brittany, its food is incredibly diverse for its size, combining abundant local ingredients from land and sea simultaneously in many classic dishes.
 It is notable as well that Brittany’s relative geographical isolation by the ocean and woods of Western Loire & Perche has protected it for the most part from outside culinary influence, giving its food a distinct character unique to the rest of France.

-With thousands of miles of coastline and hundreds of islands, coastal & deep-sea fishing have been a common occupation for Bretons for centuries.
+With thousands of miles of coastline and hundreds of islands, coastal & deep-sea fishing has been a common occupation for Bretons for centuries.
 As the inspiration for many romantic poems and stories, deep sea fishermen from Brittany would often travel north for weeks at a time as far as Iceland or Newfoundland for Cod (salting them for the long trip home), or travel south as far as Senegal off the African coast for tuna and mackerel.
 Coastal fishing on the other hand was a daily occupation with trips along the rocky lighthouse-studded coast for crustaceans like shrimp or langoustine, shellfish like clams and mussels, or shallow water fish like sole, salmon, and monkfish.
 Some classic preparations we elected not to cover for this meal also include the tomato-based sauce à l’Armoricaine, named for the Côtes d’Armor in Upper Brittany, sometimes referred to as sauce Ameri-caine, for having been invented by an emigrant Breton, Chef Pierre Fraise in Chicago.
 Of course, we should be punished for not also mentioning the classic French fish chowder known as Cotriade; this fantastic catch-all soup typically includes eel and any number of by-catch from the day, similar to a Bouillabaisse of Southern France.

 For this meal, we have instead made liberal use of another of Brittany’s major exports, Sardines.
 Intensely flavorful, salt-cured sardines are served simply this week with baguette and fleur de sel butter, as well as in the garnish for the Sardine and Potato soup.
 Up and down the coast of Brittany, a number of canneries still operate today, supplying most of France with canned fish.

 Although Brittany’s fishing industry drives its gastronomic identity.
 Milk and butter have earned their equal place.
 With a number of distinct breeds of cattle, including Jersey and Armoricaine, and prime grazing land in salt marshes near the coast, butter is in abundance.
-Unlike other areas of France though, which have invented various aged cheeses to preserve their milk and butter, sea salt gardens along the coast of Brittany provided ample salt for preserving fresh butter and consequently, it is enjoyed in numerous ways, and the little cheese that is made in Brittany is typically eaten fresh as farmer’s cheese or Fromage Blanc.
+Unlike other areas of France though, which have invented various aged cheeses to preserve their milk and butter, sea salt gardens along the coast of Brittany provide ample salt for preserving fresh butter and consequently, it is enjoyed in numerous ways, and the little cheese that is made in Brittany is typically eaten fresh as farmer’s cheese or Fromage Blanc.

 Finally, Brittany’s northern interior, referred to as the “golden belt” has always been bountiful with cultivated vegetables.
 Chief among these are potatoes, cauliflower, and especially, artichokes which show up in purees and salads.
 We are featuring one of these, Salade Roscovite, a warm potato and cauliflower salad similar to the Salade Cauchoise of nearby Normany which is enriched with shrimp and hard-boiled eggs (another abundant staple of the region).